ouspg/CompSec/Return_Instructions/Lab1Template/README.md

 **A bit more concrete error**

-As we previously noticed, we are indeed able to inject some SQL commands to the server.
-Search field was not properly sanitizied.
-How about log-in fields?
-If this area is vulnerable, it could be very dangerous, because it might enable unauthroized access.

 Somehow we know that Admin user is *the first entry* in the User list.
 Can you log in as Admin with SQL - injection, based on that information?
 You just [have to bypass the login.](https://www.acunetix.com/websitesecurity/sql-injection/)